mickfuzz/phd4/_posts/thesis_chapters/2025-1-9-Appendices.md

 SEE BOOK CHAPTER FOR recommendations FOR TEACHERS - AND INCLUDE HERE.
 DROP?

-While the flexible / non-testing nature of the environment makes claims here difficult, a reflection by a parent interview data on a testing activity in P1 is relevant.
-S parent of J and T on completion of a jigsaw test, celebrated seeing that her family were able to recognise and order the code structures presented as validation of the experiential, non-instructional approach (see appendix.learningmap).

 I also noted my own caution about overloading learners with shifting and competing goals.
 My concern hinged on the potential disorientation of the learner that imposed shifts of focus may provoke.
 As learners shift between different stages of creation the object of their activity shifts from the larger goal of making an engaging game to a narrower goal of implementing a game design pattern to narrower still of completing one of several actions to complete the implementation of a GDP.